ElbruzMafe/Sales-Dashboard/README.md

-# Front-End Assessment Project – Sales Dashboard
+#  Sales Dashboard –  Front-End Project Completed in 3 Hours

+You can set your data and see its graph.

 ## Technologies Used
 - Next.js 15